tannerabread/folder-content-spitter-outter/README.md

 ## Features

-- **.filterignore**: Like `.gitignore`, this file allows you to specify files and folders that should always be excluded from processing.
+- **.foldercontentspitteroutterignore**: Like `.gitignore`, this file allows you to specify files and folders that should always be excluded from processing.
-- **Command-line filtering**: You can pass specific files or folders to include dynamically, after respecting the `.filterignore` file.
+- **Command-line filtering**: You can pass specific files or folders to include dynamically, after respecting the `.foldercontentspitteroutterignore` file.
 - **Automatic markdown formatting**: Outputs the contents of filtered files into a single file formatted in markdown with code blocks.
 - **Dynamic syntax highlighting**: Detects and highlights code based on file extensions (e.g., JavaScript, Python, CSS).
 - **Alias for ease of use**: You can automatically alias this tool to `fcso` on installation for quick access.